 To hide the stark white edges I applied some Red Glitter Glue all the way around each piece.

-To dry, I balanced each piece on top of a couple acrylic paint jars.
+To dry, I balanced each piece on top of a couple of acrylic paint jars.
 I did this so the glitter glue wouldn’t drip and dry the pieces to my table.

 I let the glitter glue dry overnight.
 The next morning I assembled my majestic reindeer, Prancer.
 I couldn't be more pleased with how my 3D Decorative Deer turned out.